nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 * On the host side, the process is handled by the :ref:`nrf_desktop_config_channel_script`.
   See the tool documentation for more information about how to execute the background DFU process on the host.

+If the MCUboot bootloader is selected, the update image can also be transfered in the background through the :ref:`nrf_desktop_smp`.

 Update image verification and swap
 ----------------------------------

 Once the update image transfer is completed, the background DFU process will continue after the device reboot.
-If :ref:`nrf_desktop_config_channel_script` is used, the reboot is performed right after the image transfer completes.
+If :ref:`nrf_desktop_config_channel_script` is used, the reboot is triggered by the script right after the image transfer completes.

 After the reboot, the bootloader locates the update image on the update partition of the device.
 The image verification process ensures the integrity of the image and checks if its signature is valid.